-Founded in 1876, Hathaway Brown School has devoted vast resources to create the ideal academic and social environment for the development of young women for more than 130 years.
+Founded in 1876, Hathaway Brown School has devoted vast resources to create the ideal academic and social environment for the development of young women for 140 years.

 - HB was created and nourished by the extraordinary generosity of Cleveland civic leaders; they imagined an institution devoted to the intellectual development of women at a time when few believed the minds of women mattered.